Washington and Georgetown Railroad: Expansion

 A second line opened on November 15, 1862.
 It was built along 7th Street NW from N Street NW to the Potomac River.
 The following year, the 7th Street line was extended north to Boundary Street NW.
 It expanded south to the Arsenal (now Fort McNair) in 1875.
 A third line, built by 1870, ran down 14th Street NW from Boundary Street NW (now Florida Avenue) to the Treasury Building.

 In 1877, the company built a car barn at 13th and Boundary Streets NW.
 The company expanded the facility several times over the next 15 years, adding a blacksmith shop in 1878.

 In 1877, the W&GRC bought the Old Buthcher's Market (formerly a tobacco warehouse) on the 3200 block of M Street for $40,000; the next year, it purchased the wharf across the canal on Grace Street for $6,000.
 Later in 1878, it began work on buildings on both properties.
 On the north side of the canal, on M Street, it built a two-story building with offices and a waiting room; a car house that could hold 70 cars; and on each side of the car house, a stable—one small and one large—which together could accommodate 360 horses and a shoeing shop.
 On the south side, on Grace Street, it built a three-story building with workshops, a granary, a hay barn, and storage space for machinery such as snow plows and summer cars, corn and hay bales.
 The building also held a 40-hp turbine wheel driven by the canal and machinery for steam power.
 The buildings were connected by a bridge three stories above the canal, enabling grain to move north to the stables and manure south to the canal.
 Work was completed in 1879.

-The W&GRC competed with omnibus companies, or chariots, as they were known.
+The W&GRC competed with horse-drawn omnibus companies, or chariots, as they were known.
 It drove the Northern Liberty Chariot company to bankruptcy in 1877, but a new one that operated between Georgetown and Capitol Hill forced the W&GRC to lower prices.
 On Oct 14, 1879, the W&GRC bought out this second competitor, acquiring its stables on High Street (now Wisconsin Avenue) just south of the W&GCR shops on Grace.